chalmerlowe/intro_to_sprinting/class_materials/prereq_overview.md

 ## Overview

 Welcome to the **Introduction to Open Source Workshop**.
 Participants are expected to walk away with enough knowledge to be able to participate in a typical open source project.
-The workshop has a mixture of hands-on and lecture/demo, with the focus on hands-on.
+The workshop has a mixture of hands-on exercises and lecture/demos, with the focus on hands-on activities.

 ### What to expect